Help articles

 The preview page of a design firstly lets you preview what your email will look like on desktop and mobile for both the HTML and text versions of your email.
 This can be done by switching between the toggles at the top of the preview page.

-Summary
+Summary tab

 Testing

-There is also an option on the bottom right-hand side to select a preference form to test with.
+There is also an option on the bottom left-hand side to select a preference form to test with.
 If you use e-shot preference centres, this is a way to test the form without having to send a live campaign.
 If you have an active preference form in your e-shot account, it will be available from the dropdown.
 Then when you receive the test email you will be able to test the preference form by clicking on the manage profile or unsubscribe link within the email.

 Personalisation